 - While weight gain can occur in other parts of the body, such as the chest and stomach, this type will usually have a pronounced waist and face challenges shedding weight from the lower body.

 - Pear shapes usually crave spicy foods, high fat dairy, but also keep eating well into the evening hours.

 - This body type does much better with a small breakfast, moderate lunch and good-size dinner.

 - Get the full six-week Pear Shape Body Type Meal Plan here.

 - A rounder, softer shape with weight gain everywhere, but is often obviously noticed through the face first.

 - Weight gain is almost always evenly distributed, including the knees, lower legs and arms.

-- The Hourglass (formerly “babyface”) tends to crave foods high fat dairy and sugar.
+- The Hourglass tends to crave foods high fat dairy and sugar.

 - This body type should eat like a reverse pyramid, starting with a bigger breakfast working to a smaller dinner.

-- A full six week Hourglass Shape Body Type Meal Plan is found in The Belly Burn Plan.
+- Get the full six-week Hourglass Shape Body Type Meal Plan here.